Private Well Installation

 Well Drilling Regulations:

 The revised law directs the Rhode Island Building Code Standards Committee ("BCSC") to establish well drilling construction standards by incorporating the requirements into the appropriate sections of the state building codes.
 Requirements for drinking water wells installed on most non-residential properties are already reflected in the RI state plumbing code.
 The law directs the BCSC to integrate requirements to cover all residential housing by December 31, 2013.
-The current RI DEM Well Drilling Regulations will remain in place until they are superseded by the formal adoption of the new BCSC regulations.

 Well Installation Reports: